Understand the Google Ads Logic

 The phrase match works with quotation marks (example: “keyword”).
 It increases the level of control.
 Google will return the ad if the search query matches the keyword or closes variations in the same order as we enter them.
 Additional words may appear before or after the terms, but not in the middle.

-The exact match is the most restrictive option & uses square brackets (example: [keyword]).
+The exact match is the most restrictive option and uses square brackets (example: [keyword]).
 In this case, the ad is eligible to show up only if the online user queried the same terms, same words, and same order.
 It may comprise close variations with the same meaning.

 We define negative keywords by adding a minus sign before the word (example: -keyword).
 It prevents ads from showing on searches having this term.
 Advertisers must always consider them when running campaigns.
-Negative keywords make ads more relevant & optimize the media budget.
+Negative keywords make ads more relevant and optimize the media budget.

 Google Ads Text & Creatives

 The last campaign layer on Google is the ad that will show up to answer online users’ queries.
 The tool asks advertisers to input the following information:

 Brands can input several headlines and descriptions to share their messages with online users.
 The fields have a length limit, so it is good to plan the content.